 That said, lawsuit loans can provide a much-needed financial lifeline to individuals in difficult legal circumstances.

 Some companies will include a payback chart with their loan agreement so you can easily see how any loan amount will accrue interest as time goes on.
-Another simple way to find the total funding cost is with an online tool such as this loan calculator from Enjuris partner Provident Legal Funding.
-You type in a few variables, hit “calculate,” and it does all the math for you.
-But what if you’re unsure of some of those variables?

 It's important to know what type of interest a lawsuit loan company offers and the percentage rate before you sign an agreement.
 To gain a pretty firm idea of the actual lawsuit loan cost, you're also going to want to know how long your lawsuit will take.
 Given that no one can know going into a case exactly how long it will take, there's no way to accurately predict the cost of a lawsuit loan.
 We'll do our best to give you an idea of what to expect here.